eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

                                                        |____________________________________|
 ```

-There are no limits on SHM buffer lifetime, number of shallow copies, number of republications, number of hops, or network topology.
-SHM buffers are not pinned to a particular Zenoh Session - it is possible to publish the same buffer multiple times through different Sessions.
-SHM buffers can be used anywhere ZBytes is used.

-Zenoh Sessions probe and negotiate SHM support.
-For participants not supporting SHM (due to their configuration, compilation flags, access rights, or non-localhost location), any published SHM buffer will be implicitly converted to a non-SHM buffer at the last hop before leaving the SHM Domain boundary.

-SHM buffers are reference counted with additional mechanics applied to support dangling reference recovery (in case a process holding an SHM buffer crashes) to keep the system robust.
+**Fewer Constraints**
+- Buffer lifetime: An SHM buffer can live indefinitely and is not tied to any single session or process.
+- Shallow copies: You can take unlimited references (shallow copies) to a shared buffer.
+- Multiple publications: The same buffer can be published multiple times, even through different Zenoh sessions.
+- Network hops: There is no restriction on hops or network topology within the same host.
+- Anywhere `ZBytes` is accepted: SHM buffers are fully compatible with any Zenoh API that consumes `ZBytes`.

+Zenoh sessions automatically negotiate SHM support when connecting peers.
+If sender sends an SHM buffer but a receiver (or an intermediate node) does not support shared memory—due to configuration, build options, access rights, or being on another host—Zenoh transparently falls back to copying.
+In that case, the buffer is converted into a regular `ZBytes` payload at the edge of the SHM domain, and the subscriber receives the data normally over the network.

+**Buffer memory management**

+Each `ZShm` buffer is reference-counted and Zenoh maintains metadata to handle dangling references (for example, if a process crashes while holding a buffer).

-SHM buffers are allocated by `SharedMemoryProvider` objects.
+Buffers are allocated by `SharedMemoryProvider`.
 Providers are extensible and capable of using pluggable backends which implement an allocator and utilize some SHM system API.
 The only backend currently shipped with Zenoh by default is `PosixShmProviderBackend`, which implements a general-purpose allocator and uses POSIX shared memory.

+Allocated buffers are garbage collected when all the corresponding references across zenoh network are dropped.
+The garbage collection process is currently triggered and run in the context of following operations:
+- SHM buffer allocation with any type of allocation policy that intends GC'ing.
+- `garbage_collect()` method of `SharedMemoryProvider`

+> **Best practices**
+>
+> The optimal `SharedMemoryProvider` capacity is usually smth around twice the sum of in-flight payloads.
+Providing too small amount of memory might cause out-of-memory hickups while providing too big memory regions is not cache-friendly.
+>
+> GC'ing might take time and produce latency jitter, especially if there are many buffers in-flight.
+If this becomes an issue, consider optimizing time points when you allocate and\or use separate `garbage_collect()` method of `SharedMemoryProvider`.

+## Implicit transport optimization

+Zenoh SHM performs an automatic transport optimization to minimize copies for large payloads.
+If session sends a non-SHM `ZBytes` payload that exceeds a configurable size threshold and the receiving neighbor session supports SHM, Zenoh will implicitly convert that payload into an SHM buffer (copying the data once into a `ZShm` region).
+Currently, this conversion happens separately for each neighbor, but we plan to optimize this.

+This behavior is especially valuable for routers or gateways that receive large packets from the network and must forward them to several local processes.

+The implicit transport optimization settings can be found in our config JSON under `transport_optimization` section.

+## Typed API (Rust only)

+Besides common raw-byte-oriented API (`ZShm` and `ZShmMut`) typed API is also supported through `Typed` and `TypedLayout` generics.
+See "Allocation API" at the Examples section.

+## Virtual memory management

+Zenoh locks and pre-commits shared-memory pages to minimize latency.
+This means once a buffer is allocated, it will not fault or be swapped out during use, ensuring consistent performance.

+> **Best practices**
+>
+> Make sure your system has enough free RAM to hold all SHM segments, since locked memory is not overcommitted.
+>
+> On Linux, raise the memlock limit if needed (for example, `ulimit -l unlimited`) so Zenoh can lock the necessary memory.

 ## Docker

-General Docker shared-memory configuration instructions should be applied to enable container-to-container and/or container-to-host SHM operation.
-Additionally, on BSD systems, Docker should also share the tmp directory corresponding to Rust's `std::env::temp_dir()`.
+Zenoh SHM is fully compatible with Docker.

+> **Best practices**
+>
+> Ensure relevant containers share `/dev/shm` or a named volume for shared memory.
+>
+> On macOS/BSD Docker, also share the host’s `/tmp` (Rust’s default `temp_dir`) across containers.

 ## Memory isolation and corruption safety